sengac/gitfeatures-spec/oL2kY7ELjdStZ0MHSt7V3.md

 - In order to use GitFeatures for a an existing project
 - As a user
 - I want to be able to import a project

+#### Restore Existing Project
+- In order to continue working on an existing project
+- As a user
+- I want to be able to work on an existing project without cloning it
 ---
 ### Flow Diagram